 Departments are encouraged to appoint safety coordinators and to establish a departmental health and safety team to deal with day-to-day and specific operational health and safety issues.
 These teams and safety coordinators should notify their organizational Health and Safety Committee regarding any concern that has organizational or campus-wide significance.

-The University-wide and the organizational committees shall meet monthly at times and on days agreed upon by the members.
+The U-Wide and the organizational committees shall meet monthly at times and on days agreed upon by the members.
 The meetings shall last no longer than one hour unless an extension is approved by a majority of the members present.
 Minutes shall be written and a copy sent to EH&S. Copies of the minutes shall also be posted and distributed within the organizational unit.

 Members of the committees shall be allowed reasonable time during working hours to conduct the business of the committee.
 Such release time should be arranged by members with their individual supervisor in advance.

-May 1998; February 18, 2003; December 4, 2009.
+May 1998; February 18, 2003; December 4, 2009; December 19, 2014.